MR-1124/GOSTUDENT-Student-Portal-PHP/README.md

 # **🎓 Student Portal**

 A modern, responsive web-based academic platform that allows students and teachers to manage assignments, quizzes, notices, grades, and a doubt-resolution system.
-Designed with a Material You-inspired interface and built using PHP and MySQL.
+Designed with a Material You-inspired interface theme and built using PHP and MySQL.

 ---